"Keep Moving" - With Asian martial arts against Parkinson's

 1. Language and translation: Chinese language and philosophy are deeply intertwined.
 Concepts that can be expressed in a few characters or words often require a comprehensive explanation in English or German to be fully understood.
 An example is the concept of "qi" in tai chi, which is often translated as "energy" when actually it has a much broader meaning, including life force, breath, and the fundamental substance that holds the universe together.

-2. Different ways of thinking: Eastern philosophy tends to take a holistic, cyclical, and more contextual view, in contrast to Western philosophy, which is often more linear, causal, and individualistic.
-For example, Tai Chi views the body and mind as an inseparable unity that is in constant interrelation with each other Environment stands.
-Western medicine, on the other hand, often takes a dualistic approach in which body and mind are viewed as separate entities
+2. Different ways of thinking: Eastern philosophy tends to take a holistic, cyclical, and more contextual view, in contrast to Western philosophy, which is often more linear, causal, and individual.
+For example, Tai Chi sees the body and mind as an inseparable entity that is in constant interrelationship with its environment.
+In Western medicine, on the other hand, a dualistic approach is often taken, in which the body and mind are viewed as separate entities

 3. Philosophical concepts: Concepts such as yin and yang, balance and the idea of harmony are central components of Tai Chi and Chinese philosophy.
 These concepts, while now well known in the West, often have no direct equivalents in Western thought and can be difficult to convey and understand.